SaraIrving/Midterm/lib/project-kickoff.md

 - As a user it would be ideal to have a cancel SMS command feature, if I want to cancel my order
 - As an admin, would be necessary to add or edit the menu
 - As an admin, would be nice to offer specials
+- Change formatting of how drinks are displayed
+- actually add google maps instead of a photo of a map
+- the confirmation page displays the pickup time after it is sent from the restaurant (in addition to notifying the client via TEXT)
+- have an admin user that can view all post orders

 ## Tables
 - Menu